Faculty Hiring Procedures

 - Enter the number, in the “Replacement For” line, that corresponds to the reason for hiring an adjunct.

-- The department office manager should email Karla Shangrow in Human Resources firstname.lastname@example.org with the name and contact information of the new hire.
-Karla will contact the new hire for orientation.
+- The department office manager should email Jean Sandquist (firstname.lastname@example.org) in Human Resources with the name and contact information of the new hire.
+She will contact the new hire for orientation.

 - The Dean/Associate Provost’s admin assistant will need to log in to NEOGOV and print the job posting, the new hire application, vita, transcripts, and references.

 - Copies of official undergraduate and graduate transcripts are acceptable for Bachelor’s and Master’s level positions.
 Note: Student records/unofficial transcripts printed off the internet are NOT acceptable.

 - Official Original transcripts are required for PhD level positions and should be requested and submitted directly to the HR office, Attn: Jean Sandquist.

 - The Dean/Associate Provost will then review and sign the ERF and will attach the Prior Work Experience form, a copy of job posting, application and vita printed from NEOGOV, transcripts, references, and notice of vacancy (NOV).

 - The ERF and attachments are forwarded to IEA.
 Once approved by IEA and the Provost, Human Resources will process the appointment form and mail to the new hire.